dodyrighthere/TelloCreator/README.md

 - Create multiple Tellonym accounts quickly.
 - Use accounts to follow a target Tellonym username.
 - Simple and clean UI for easy usage.
-- Proxy support for reliability and anonymity.
+- Requires proxies to avoid blocks.
 - Optimized for speed and efficiency.